DJBlackEagle/testing-publish/DEVELOPMENT.md

 Our Continuous Integration (CI) pipeline is configured to ensure that the project maintains high quality through automated testing, linting, formatting, and security scans.

+### Automatic Dependency Updates

+The project uses an automated workflow with **Dependabot** to keep dependencies up to date and ensure security updates are applied in a timely manner.

+- Dependencies are checked for updates **monthly**, including **GitHub Actions** and **npm packages**.
+- Critical security updates are applied automatically.
+- Dependabot checks the defined package sources at regular intervals and creates **pull requests** for new versions.
+- Changes can be manually reviewed, merged, or declined.
+- Unwanted updates can be closed or ignored through Dependabot configuration.
+- Pull requests are assigned to a responsible maintainer and labeled for easy identification.
+- Commit messages follow a consistent pattern for better traceability.

+Dependabot ensures that the project remains up to date and secure while allowing control over updates through configurable settings.

+### CodeQL Security Analysis

+The project uses **CodeQL** to detect vulnerabilities and potential security risks in the codebase.
+This automated workflow ensures continuous security analysis.

+- CodeQL runs on **pushes to `main`** and **pull requests**.
+- A scheduled scan is executed **weekly**.
+- The analysis covers **JavaScript** and **TypeScript** code.
+- The repository is checked out, and CodeQL is initialized.
+- Code is analyzed using CodeQL’s security rules.
+- Findings are reported under the repository’s **Security tab** on GitHub.

+By detecting security vulnerabilities before they reach production, the workflow provides automated security scanning without manual intervention and ensures compliance with best security practices.
+The CodeQL workflow helps maintain a secure codebase by identifying risks early in the development cycle.

 ### Issue and Pull Request Cleanup